lemonrock/css/README.md

 * Do not specify a dimension if the value is 0 (eg for width)
 * Can omit final ';' in a list of property declarations (valid in W3C parser in any event)
+* Optimise css colors to the smallest size, whether hex, rgb, or a name

 ### @-rules